Accessible beaches around Australia to visit this summer

 Other accessible beaches in Victoria are:

 All these beaches have accessible beach matting but they are only available during patrol hours or the weekends, depending on the location.
 Each location also has at least one wheelchair that can be taken onto the beach and is free with a booking.
-St Kilda has a new specialized Changing Places bathroom facility which includes electronic hoists for wheelchair transfers and a changing table.
+St Kilda has a new specialised Changing Places bathroom facility which includes electronic hoists for wheelchair transfers and a changing table.

 Accessible beaches in Queensland